segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 To set up Trait Enrichment with [Audiences](/docs/engage/audiences/):

 1. Navigate to **Engage** > **Audiences**.
 2. [Create a new Audience](/docs/engage/audiences/).
-From the **Select Destination** tab in the Audience builder, select your destination or destination function.
+From the **Select Destination** tab in the Audience builder, select your destination.
 - If you don't see any destinations to add, you'll need to [add a destination](/docs/connections/destinations/add-destination/#adding-a-destination) to your Engage space first.
 - For existing audiences, select the connected Destination from the Audience Overview page.
 3. In the **Event Settings** section, you'll see two options: **Default Setup** and **Customized Setup**.
 For Trait Enrichment, select [**Customized Setup**](#customized-setup).